 DEA Joins with Families Across the Country to Increase Awareness about the Dangers of Fentanyl

-NEWARK, N.J. – This week the Drug Enforcement Administration (DEA) hosted regional family summits across the country in support of those who have lost loved ones to fentanyl poisoning, and have gone on to form foundations or organizations in their loved ones memories.
+WASHINGTON – This week the Drug Enforcement Administration (DEA) hosted regional family summits across the country in support of those who have lost loved ones to fentanyl poisoning.

 This is the first undertaking of its kind for the DEA field divisions and builds off the momentum of this summer’s Inaugural Family Summit hosted at DEA Headquarters in Arlington, VA.

 U.S. Attorney General Merrick Garland and DEA Administrator Anne Milgram delivered remarks at Thursday’s Family Summit in Washington, D.C.

 “The Justice Department will never give up in our effort to protect American lives,” said U.S. Attorney General Merrick Garland.
 “We will continue to work tirelessly to get deadly drugs -- including fentanyl -- out of our communities.
 And through today’s Family Summit, we will help prevent future tragedies.
 Your stories and your participation are indispensable to the success of this effort.
 We are humbled to do this work alongside you, and we stand with you in honor of your loved ones.”

 “The passion, commitment and incredible work these families are doing to prevent others from experiencing the profound pain of losing a loved one to a fentanyl poisoning inspires all of us at DEA.
 They have made it their mission to save lives.
 Their efforts are, and will remain, an integral part of DEA’s outreach, prevention and education programs,” said DEA Administrator Anne Milgram.
 “The family summits are one of the ways DEA is working to meet this moment.”